skalb/skalb.github.com/source/_posts/2012-04-23-how-to-easily-handle-model-relationships-in-rails-and-backbone-js.markdown

     return this
 ```

 This view is really the heart of the app.
 Every time a Project is selected, we'll display the Features for that Project by calling fetch() and binding to success().

-I'm not going to inline the templates and views for Features and Bugs since they are more or less identical, but feel free to browse through all the <a href="https://github.com/skalb/trackbone/tree/version1/app/assets/javascripts/backbone">client side code</a>
+I'm not going to inline the templates and views for Features and Bugs since they are more or less identical, but feel free to browse through all the [client side code](https://github.com/skalb/trackbone/tree/version1/app/assets/javascripts/backbone)

-Again, here's a working <a href="http://young-flower-9677.herokuapp.com/">demo</a>.
+Again, here's a working [demo](http://young-flower-9677.herokuapp.com/).

 Please provide any feedback you have in the comments.
 Was this useful?
 Too long?
 Too much/too little code inline?
 I'm currently working on a couple more entires that will build on this one as I'm learning more about Backbone.js, so feedback is definitely useful.